nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting in a batch : `batch-delete`

-Delete all contacts from cher with containing **all** the specified tags.
+Delete all contacts from Cher that contain **all** the specified tags.

 Format: `batch-delete t/TAG [t/TAG]...`